- What are some of the most commonly used acronyms?

-Typically yes, assuming year to year variables, such as the tax rate and the state equalization factor do not increase to offset the assessment reduction.
-Or if you do not receive an exemption that you received the year before.
-If the tax rate, the state equalization factor, and exemptions remain unchanged your tax bill will be lower.
-In other words if we reduce your assessment your tax bill will be less than it could have been and probably less than the year before but not guaranteed to be.
+Typically yes, assuming year to year variables, such as the tax rate and SEF do not increase to offset the assessment reduction or if you are no longer entitled to an exemption that you previously received.
+If the tax rate, SEF, and exemptions remain unchanged your tax bill will be lower.
+In other words if there is an assessment reduction your tax bill will be less than it would have been and probably less than the prior year but not guaranteed to be.

 - If you reduce my taxes, do I get a refund?

-Typically no. Since taxes are paid the following year that they are assessed, any reduction in taxes will be reflected on your next tax bill.
+Typically no. Since taxes are paid the following year that they are assessed, any assessment reduction will be reflected on your next tax bill.
 However if your taxes have already been paid for the tax year being appealed, then you will receive a refund for over payment of taxes from the County Treasure.
-In general appeals filed with the Assessor/County BOR will be decided before tax bills are issued and any reduction in taxes will be reflected on your next tax bill.
-Appeals filed with PTAB/TX usually are not decided until after tax bills are issued so you will need to pay the tax bill first and then if any reduction is granted by PTAB/TX you will receive a refund.
+In general appeals filed with the Assessor/County BOR will be decided before tax bills are issued so any assessment reduction will be reflected on your next tax bill.
+Appeals filed with PTAB usually are not decided until after tax bills are issued so you will need to pay the tax bill first and then if any assessment reduction is granted by PTAB you may receive a refund from the County Treasurer.